-Attendance and participation is mandatory at all scheduled labs.
-Lab skills required within a term must be completed and signed off before end of course.
-If additional assistance or time is needed for the student to show mastery of a skill, the student must contact the EMS Program Coordinator to arrange additional resources.
+Attendance and participation are mandatory at all scheduled labs.
+Lab skills required within a term must be completed and signed off before the end of the course.
+If additional assistance or time is needed for the student to show mastery of a skill, the student must contact the EMS Clinical Coordinator to arrange additional resources.